vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 - Tracking via **AVBEG**, **AKMIR**, or **CULIN**; and
 - Assigned the lower of `F240` or the `RFL`

-All other aircraft going to BIK CTA will be **Heads-up** Coordinated by CB TCU.
+All other aircraft going to GUN CTA will be **Heads-up** Coordinated by CB TCU.

-### NW TCU
-#### Airspace
-The vertical limits of the NW TCU are `SFC` to `F125`, and up to `F300` in R420F when activated.

-Refer to [Nowra Airspace Releases](#nowra-airspace-releases) for operations with R421 and/or R420F released.

-#### Arrivals/Overfliers
-Voiceless for all aircraft:

-- With ADES **YSNW**; and
-- Tracking direct to the NWA TACAN or YSNW; and
-- Assigned `F130`

-All other aircraft coming from BIK(WOL) CTA must be **Heads-up** Coordinated to NW TCU prior to **20nm** from the boundary.

-!!! note
-    With R420F released to NW TCU, the majority of aircraft tracking via the NWA TACAN will need to be heads up coordinated as per above.

-#### Departures
-Voiceless for all aircraft:

-- Tracking via a published airway; and
-- Assigned the lower of `F120` or the `RFL`

-All other aircraft going to BIK(WOL) CTA will be **Heads-up** Coordinated by NW TCU.

 ### Enroute
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

-That being said, it is *advised* that BIK give **Heads-up Coordination** to the relevant sector, prior to **50nm** from the boundary, for **any aircraft not on the Q29 or V169 airways**.

-#### TSN (Oceanic)
-As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

-Aircraft must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

-!!! example
-    **BIK**: "QFA121, identification terminated, report position to Brisbane Radio, 124.65"

 ### BIK Internal
-Changes to the CFL are permitted up to the boundary for aircraft transiting BIK/GUN/WOL airspace internally.
-It is *advised* that BIK/WOL/GUN give **Heads-up Coordination** to the relevant sector, prior to **20nm** from the boundary, for **any aircraft not on the Q29, Y59, W113, or V169 airways**.
+Changes to the CFL are permitted up to the boundary for aircraft transiting BIK/GUN airspace internally.
+It is *advised* that BIK/GUN give **Heads-up Coordination** to the relevant sector, prior to **20nm** from the boundary, for **any aircraft not on the Y59 or W113 airways**.

+It is also advised that KAT give Heads-up Coordination to BIK/GUN for aircraft **not** planned via MAKKA, prior to **20nm** from boundary.